Family Security ATM doesn’t have to be a high-risk decision.

 If you or your family members use ATM cash machines on a regular basis, here are some tips that can make the process a little safer.

-- Use only ATM machines in well-lighted, high-traffic areas.
+- Use only ATMs in well-lighted, high-traffic areas.

-- Don’t use ATM machines that are remote or hidden such as being located behind buildings, behind pillars, or away from public view.
+- Don’t use ATMs that are remote or hidden, such as being located behind buildings, behind pillars, or away from public view.

 - Beware of obvious hiding places like shrubbery or overgrown trees.